Interstate 440 (Arkansas)

 Interstate 440 (I-440) forms a partial freeway loop of 14.16 mi in Arkansas, connecting I-57 and I-40 with I-30 and I-530 in Little Rock.
 I-440, known as the East Belt Freeway during planning and construction, travels through much of the area's industrial core in the eastern part of the metropolitan area, near Clinton National Airport and the Port of Little Rock.
 North of I-40, the route continues until it reaches I-57 in Jacksonville.
 This section is known as the North Belt Freeway.
-However, this section between I-40, and I-57 currently remains unsigned.

 Route description

 I-440 begins at I-30 at a large interchange with I-530.
 After this interchange, I-440 intersects Highway 365 (Springer Boulevard) and Bankhead Drive near Clinton National Airport (formerly Little Rock National Airport).
 The highway continues across Lindsey Road northeast to cross the Arkansas River.
 I-440 has interchanges with US 165 and US 70 before meeting I-40.
 On the northside of I-40, I-440 runs northeast to Jacksonville, connecting North Little Rock's easternmost neighborhoods with I-57/US 67/US 167.
 There are ghost ramps at the terminus.
 At the time of opening, this segment was designated Highway 440, but was redesignated as I-440 when I-57 was designated along US 67 on November 7, 2024.

 To avoid repeating the disturbance of the Fourche Creek floodplain by a causeway section of I-30 (including what is now the I-30/I-440/I-530 interchange), most of I-440 between I-30 and the exit leading to the airport is an extended bridge through the floodplain, crossing Fourche Creek several times.